rl-institut/spice_ev/doc/source/charging_strategies.rst

 Greedy
 ------
 As soon as a vehicle is connected, it is charged at the maximum possible power until the desired SoC level is reached.
 Depending on the grid connector (GC), the power must be throttled in order to not exceed its maximum power.
-The vehicle may be charged above the desired SoC if there is surplus feed-in power or the energy price is cheap.
+A vehicle may be charged above the desired SoC if there is surplus feed-in power or the energy price falls below the set price threshold.

 Balanced
 --------
-Each vehicle is charged such that it uses its complete standing time to reach the desired SoC.
-May charge more power (and above the desired SoC) if there is surplus feed-in power or if the energy price falls below a certain PRICE_THRESHOLD.
+Each vehicle is charged with the minimal possible power over its standing time to reach the desired SoC.
+A vehicle may be charged above the desired SoC if there is surplus feed-in power or the energy price falls below the set price threshold.
 A prerequisite for this strategy is an estimate of the standing time.
 In the simulation model, a perfect foresight is used for this purpose.
 By defining a time horizon, it is possible to specify how far in the future departure times are known.

 GreedyMarket
 ------------
 Depending on a given price time series, this algorithm first determines the cheapest group of time intervals sufficient to charge all vehicles according to their needs.
-All charging events are moved to those time intervals in which the vehicles are charges with full power, similar to the greedy strategy.
-With this strategy only one grid connector is supported.
+All charging events are moved to those time intervals in which the vehicles are charges with full power at the first cheapest price signal, similar to the greedy strategy.

 BalancedMarket
 --------------